sanjinc/framework/library/Webiny/Component/TemplateEngine/Readme.md

 Best practice for expanding the template engine is first to create an extension and then register it as a service tagged with the `$driverName.extension`, for example `smarty.extension`.

 An `extension` is a package of one or multiple plugins.
-Plugin type depends on the template engine, for example smarty supports these plugin types:
+Plugin type depends on the template engine, for example, smarty supports these plugin types:
 - **functions** - http://www.smarty.net/docs/en/plugins.functions.tpl
 - **modifiers** - http://www.smarty.net/docs/en/plugins.modifiers.tpl